rmjordas/awesome-vue/content/components-and-libraries/utilities.md

 - [casl-vue](https://github.com/stalniy/casl/tree/master/packages/casl-vue) - Restricts what resources a given user is allowed to access
 - [vue-google-api](https://github.com/vertcitron/vue-google-api) - A wrapper for easy integration of the Google's APIs client in any vue.js 2 project, based on promises, with built-in Oauth2 "Sign In with Google" facilities.
 - [vue-auth](https://github.com/websanova/vue-auth) - A simple light-weight authentication library for Vue.js
+- [vue-auth-plugin](https://github.com/d0whc3r/vue-auth-plugin) - A simple authentication and authorization library for Vue.js using typescript

 ### Vuex Utilities